cfh0725/vagrant_lnmp_centos7/README.md

 1. http://tool.dev/pi.php to check phpinfo
 2. http://tool.dev/adminer.php to mysql web gui (provided by https://www.adminer.org/)
 3. http://app.dev to your project home (web root is set to "public/", you can change it in "nginx/conf.d/vhosts.conf")

+# php
+php-fpm 7 listening on port 9000
+php-fpm 5.6 listening on port 9001

+# nginx
+confing files are located in "conf.d" under project root

 # mysql
 root password is empty